bmeddeb/gitbench/docs/pydantic-integration.md

 # Pydantic Integration

-GitFleet provides comprehensive integration with [Pydantic](https://docs.pydantic.dev/), offering enhanced validation, serialization, and better type safety for all data models.
+gitbench provides comprehensive integration with [Pydantic](https://docs.pydantic.dev/), offering enhanced validation, serialization, and better type safety for all data models.

 ## Overview

-Pydantic integration in GitFleet provides the following benefits:
+Pydantic integration in gitbench provides the following benefits:

 - **Strong Validation**: All API responses are validated against defined schemas
 - **Serialization**: Easy conversion to JSON, dictionaries, and other formats